Get a decent pair of electronic earmuffs like these from Howard Leight. They amplify normal sounds 4X but block out any

-For about $30, you really have no reason not to lock your pistol up when you choose to leave it in your car.
+For less than $30, you really have no reason not to lock your pistol up when you choose to leave it in your car.
 These little cases are designed to secure a wallet, credit cards, cell phone or handgun during transit and easily slip under your seat.
 The steel cable loops around the seat post and keeps it secure.
 Meets TSA airline firearm guidelines too.
 For larger sizes and other options start here.